coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-iii-operation/configuring-slot-leader-calculation.md

-### :clock3: 18.12 Slot Leader Schedule - Find out when your pool will mint blocks
+# :clock3: Configuring Slot Leader Calculations

 {% hint style="info" %}
 :fire: **Hot tip**: You can calculate your slot leader schedule, which tells you when it's your stake pools turn to mint a block.
 This can help you know what time is best to schedule maintenance on your stake pool.
 It can also help verify your pool is minting blocks correctly when it is your pool's turn.
 This is to be setup and run on the block producer node.